 The response code 666 MAY be used in a failure response for an INVITE, MESSAGE, SUBSCRIBE or other out-of-dialog SIP request to indicate that the offered communication is unwanted.
-The response code MAY also be used as the value of the "cause" parameter of a SIP reason-value in a Reason header field [RFC3326], typically when the UAS issues a BYE or CANCEL request terminating an incoming call.
+The response code MAY also be used as the value of the "cause" parameter of a SIP reason-value in a Reason header field [RFC3326], typically when the UAS issues a BYE request terminating an incoming call or the UAC issues a CANCEL request when forking a call.
+(Including a Reason header field with the 666 status code allows the UAS that receive a CANCEL request to make an informed choice whether and how to include such calls in their missed-call list.)

-The SIP entities receiving this response code are not obligated to take any particular action.
-The service provider delivering calls to the user issuing the response, for example, MAY add the calling party to a personal blacklist specific to the called party, MAY use the information as input when computing the likelihood that the calling party is placing unwanted calls ("crowd sourcing"), MAY initiate a traceback request, and MAY report the calling number to government authorities.
+The SIP entities receiving this response code are not obligated to take any particular action beyond those appropriate for 6xx responses.
+Following the default handling for 6xx responses in [RFC5057], the 666 response destroys the transaction.
+The service provider delivering calls or messages to the user issuing the response, for example, MAY add the calling party to a personal blacklist specific to the called party, MAY use the information as input when computing the likelihood that the calling party is placing unwanted calls ("crowd sourcing"), MAY initiate a traceback request, and MAY report the calling party identity to government authorities.